 What You'll Do

-The Practice Administrator collaborates with all revenue cycle operations aspects, including the Patient Financial Manager, Patient Financial Administrator and others, to evaluate, monitor and ensure our patient-centered environment has positive results in our educational and financial goals.
+- Collaborates with all revenue cycle operations aspects, including the Patient Financial Manager, Patient Financial Administrator, and others, to evaluate, monitor, and ensure our patient-centered environment has positive results in our educational and financial goals.

-The Practice Administrator, with his/her management team, will monitor performance management accountability across all applicable aspects.
+- The Practice Administrator, with their management team, will monitor performance management accountability across all applicable aspects.

 What We're Looking For

-- BA/BS OR Associate’s Degree & 1 year experience OR High School Diploma/equivalent & 3 years related experience in dental/medical revenue cycle operations or similar industry business operations.
+- BA/BS OR Associate’s Degree and 1 year experience OR High School Diploma/equivalent and 3 years related experience in dental/medical revenue cycle operations or similar industry business operations.